-We applaud EWB students for their passion for helping to meet basic human needs around the world.
+We applaud ESS students for their passion in helping to meet basic human needs around the world.
 We have many opportunities available for you to continue your work on development projects at the University of Michigan.
 Below are some key examples.

 BLUElab at the University of Michigan is a student-run organization that works toward sustainable solutions to development problems at home and abroad.
 Toward our goal, BLUElab coordinates project teams that develop environmentally, culturally, and economically sustainable technologies.
 BLUElab also organizes educational events to raise awareness of development issues and the critical role engineers play in tackling these technical problems in a socially responsible way.
 BLUElab’s diverse membership consists of over one hundred undergraduate and graduate students spanning all College of Engineering departments, as well as students studying disciplines outside of engineering.

 The video below features some of BLUElab’s student and projects.